 What is at stake in the VBL Club Championship?

-Along with qualification for the VBL Grand Final or the VBL Playoffs, the participating clubs are playing for the title of “German eFootball Champion” and the VBL Club Championship trophy, which goes to the winning club after the finals tournament.
-The design of the trophy is based on the Bundesliga trophy.
+The trophy is designed in the style of the Bundesliga Trophy.
 The V-shaped notches are a nod to the cursor that marks the player currently being controlled in EA SPORTS FIFA and is also part of the VBL logo.
-The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy, with the names of the victorious clubs engraved each time.
+The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy. with the names of the victorious clubs engraved each time.

-Where can I watch the matches in the VBL Club Championship by bevestor?
+Where can I watch the matches in the VBL Club Championship?

-The games in the VBL Club Championship by bevestor will be played as online matches during the regular season.
-You can follow all matches as individual games on the live stream at virtual.bundesliga.com.
-At the same web address and on the official VBL Twitch and YouTube channels, you can also find a program from the virtual studio every match day from 4:15 p.m.
-(CET) in which a total of four featured matches are presented.
+The games in the VBL Club Championship are played as online matches during the regular season.
+Spectators are able to watch all the matches as individual games on the live stream at virtual.bundesliga.com.
+At the same web address and on the official VBL Twitch and YouTube channels, spectators also find a program every matchday in which featured matches are presented.

 More information on the VBL Club Championship.